Editions of Dungeons & Dragons: Dungeons & Dragons 4th edition

 Mechanically, 4th edition saw a major overhaul of the game's systems.
 Changes in spells and other per-encounter resourcing, giving all classes a similar number of at-will, per-encounter and per-day powers.
 Powers have a wide range of effects including inflicting status effects, creating zones, and forced movement, making combat very tactical for all classes but essentially requiring use of miniatures, reinforced by the use of squares to express distances.
 Attack rolls, skill checks and defense values all get a bonus equal to one-half level, rounded down, rather than increasing at different rates depending on class or skill point investment.
 Each skill is either trained (providing a fixed bonus on skill checks, and sometimes allowing more exotic uses for the skills) or untrained, but in either case all characters also receive a bonus to all skill rolls based on level.
 A system of "healing surges" and short and long rests are introduced to act as resource management.

-The system of prestige classes is replaced by a system in which characters at 11th level choose a "paragon path", a specialty based on their class, which defines some of their new powers through 20th level; at level 21, an "epic destiny" is chosen in a similar manner.
-Core rules extend to level 30 rather than level 20, bringing "epic level" play back into the core rules.
+In 2012, MJ Harnish of Wired commented that it was unclear what the "lasting legacy" of 4th Edition would be – "on the positive side, it introduced a new way to play the game, adding streamlined play, improved ease of dungeon master preparation, and character classes that were complementary and balanced. [...]
+On the other hand, the introduction of 4E caused a major schism in the D&D player base and publishing world alike, one that ultimately lead to the rise of the Pathfinder RPG and a fragmentation of D&D's player base".
+In 2024, Torner highlighted that this edition focused on mechanical balance and "was a purely combat-based miniatures game that afforded each character comparable advantages on the battlefield.
+This meant a standardization of various components of character building. [...]
+Fourth edition improved D&D as a tactical combat game by providing PCs clear options in every fight, and a range of options beyond standard sword swinging for" multiple combat rounds.
+However, Torner viewed the edition as unsuccessful "despite its emphasis on game balance".